 We’re constantly on the lookout for quick mid-week meal recipes that are as flavorful as they are fast – to share with our customers and for ourselves.
 The sort of thing you’d happily eat on a day off when you actually have time to cook but actually takes less than 30 minutes start to finish.
 These are pretty rare recipes.
 So we perked up when we saw Alexandra Beggs, senior editor at Bon Appetit, tag us in in this gorgeous photo on Instagram of her “easy breezy beautiful covergirl short ribs.”

 If you’ve ever had kalbi at a Korean barbecue restaurant, you’ve had grilled flanken-style short ribs.
 For this recipe, look for them prepackaged in the meat case, or ask your butcher.
+We call them thin-cut short ribs.
 This concentrated, aromatic, spicy-sweet chile paste seasons the ribs robustly in as little as 15 minutes.

 - 4 red Fresno or 3 serrano chiles, halved, seeds removed

 - 3 lemongrass stalks, bottom third only, tough outer layers removed, coarsely chopped

 - 1 3″ piece ginger, peeled, thinly sliced

 - 3 garlic cloves, smashed